TG-Codes/jabu/README.md

-Task Schedular and management system built with PHP Laravel
+Task Schedular and management system built with PHP Laravel.